rstacruz/sinatra-template/README.md

 Dump your CoffeeScripts to `/app/js`.
 The file `yourfile.coffee` will be available in `http://localhost:4567/js/yourfile.js`.

-Be sure to add `gem "coffee-script", require: "coffee_script"` to your Gemfile if you need this.
+(Edit your gemfile to add the `coffeescript` gem if needed.)

 ### Sass/SCSS/Less support

 Dump your Less, SCSS, or Sass files onto `/app/css`.
 Watch `hello.sass` show up on `http://localhost:4567/css/hello.css`.

-Be sure to add `gem "less"` to your Gemfile if you need Less.
+(Edit your gemfile to add the `less` gem if needed.)

 ### Rake tasks

 Type `rake` to see a list of commands with an extended help screen.

+### Google CDN

+The jQuery helpers ensure that jQuery is loaded from Google servers first before falling back to the app-provided jQuery file.

 ### Structure